abduzziwa/las-tapas/README.md

 - **Real-Time Updates:** Socket.io for real-time order tracking and notifications

 ## Usage
-- **Customers** Customers: Sign up or log in to your account, browse the menu, place an order, track its progress, make reservations, and manage your profile.
+- **Customers** Customers: browse the menu, place an order, track its progress, make reservations.
 - **Employees** Log in to manage orders, update the menu, track inventory, and view your work schedule.
 - **Admins** Access the admin dashboard to manage users, view detailed analytics, maintain the feedback system, and manage events and loyalty programs.